rackerlabs/technical-blog/_posts/2020-02-25-overview-of-IAM-in-oracle-cloud-infrastructure.md

   regions.
 Oracle propagates changes made in the home region to all the regions.

-- **Federation**: Federation is a mechanism between two or more parties acting as an Identity Provider and Service Provider.
+- **Federation**: Federation is a mechanism between two or more parties acting as an identity provider and service provider.
 It manages users and groups in the identity provider.
 IDCS provides federation for OCI by default.

 ### IAM resources